Ahmed Abdallah

-Ahmed Abdallah Abderemane (أحمد عبد الله عبد الرحمن, Ahmad Abd Allah Abd ar-Rahman, 12 June 1919 - 26 November 1989) was a top Comorian politician.
+Ahmed Abdallah Abderemane (أحمد عبد الله عبد الرحمن, Ahmad Abd Allah Abd ar-Rahman, 12 June 1919 - 26 November 1989) was a Comorian politician.
 He was a member of the French Senate from 1959 to 1973, and President of the Comoros from 25 October 1978 until his assassination in 1989.

-Life prior to the presidency
+Early life

-Abdallah was born in Domoni, on the island of Anjouan.
+Ahmed Abdallah Abderemane was born on June 12, 1919 in Domoni, on the island of Anjouan.

+Political career

 He began participating in the government in the 1940s, while the Comoros were still part of France.
 He was the President of the general council from 1949 until 1953, and was the chairman of the Chamber of Deputies from April 1970 to June 1970.

+Presidency

-First presidency
+First Presidency (1975)

 In 1972, Abdallah, now leader of his political party, the Comoros Democratic Union (UDC), became president of the government council and Chief Minister of the Comoros; he served in that position until 6 July 1975, when the islands became independent from France, (with the exception of Mayotte, which voted to remain part of France.)
 Abdallah became the first president of the independent islands, but was overthrown by Said Mohamed Jaffar in a coup d'état on 3 August 1975.
 Jaffar, in turn, would be overthrown by Ali Soilih in 1976.

-Second presidency
+Second presidency (1978-1989)

 Abdallah (who had been living in exile Paris, France) was the nominal leader of the coup staged by mercenary Bob Denard on 13 May 1978.
 After Said Atthoumani had served as "Chairman of the Politico-Military Directorate" for ten days, Abdallah and Mohamed Ahmed assumed the titles of "Co-Chairmen of the Politico-Military Directorate".
 On 22 July, their titles were changed to "Co-Chairmen of the Directorate," and on 3 October, Abdallah became the lone chair.
 Abdallah was in fact a puppet leader with no power to make decisions of his own, and the real ruler of the Comoros was Denard, who served as the commander of the Presidential Guard.

 On 25 October, Abdallah assumed the title of president and remained in office until his death, despite three separate coup attempts against him.
 In 1982, Abdallah had the UDC and all other parties abolished, and a new party, the Comorian Union for Progress (UCP), was set up.
 The Comoros became a one-party state, with the UCP being the only legal party, the regime became dictatorial, supervised by mercenaries who controlled the country and avoided various coup attempts.
-Some opponents of the regime are executed or disappear during this period.
+Some opponents of the regime were executed or disappeared during this period.
 The only candidate to be allowed to stand for election, Ahmed Abdallah was re-elected on 30 September 1984, and his party won all seats in the Federal Assembly on 22 May 1987.
 During this time, Denard proceeded to plunder the Comorian economy as he became the largest single landowner in the Comoros, taking over all the best land, which he then developed into luxury hotel resorts for wealthy Western tourists who wished to enjoy the tropics.